 We can no longer discuss issues, agendas, goals, directions, policies or principles.
 The political circus has become a mud wrestling match in a hog manure pit.
 Instead of discussing the issues and policies, campaigning now is all about the politics of personal destruction.
 Character assassination is the order of the day.

 Instead of solving problems our main concern seems to be in blaming the other side.
 This country is in a mess, and there is more than enough blame to go around.
 But blaming will not fix the problem.
 It will only prolong the conflict, delay the solutions and deny any hope of returning to normalcy.
 There was an editorial cartoon after the earthquake that hit Washington in August of 2011.
 The cartoon said, “Some Republicans believe that Obama caused it while other Republicans believe that Obama simply failed to prevent it.”

-When Tip O’Neill was Speaker of the House, he would tell everyone that, “We are all friends here after 5:00pm and on weekends.”
+When Tip O’Neil was Speaker of the House, he would tell everyone that, “We are all friends here after 5:00 pm and on weekends.”
 If only we could bring such civility back into our body politic.
-O’Neill has a simple rule throughout his whole political life.
+O’Neil has a simple rule throughout his whole political life.
 He would never finish work without taking someone out to dinner.
 And, in his thirty-four years in the House, including ten plus years as Speaker of the House, there were a lot of dinners.

 There is no better means of getting to know someone than breaking bread together.
 Away from the office and its daily grind, O’Neill could get to know people, their families, their interests, their visions for the nation.
 He ate with friends and political foes, the entrenched leadership and the rookies trying to learn the ropes.
 He built relationships instead of just accumulating contacts.
 This is an art that is nearly forgotten.